kaape/kaape.github.io/_posts/2016-01-07-startup-weekend-stuttgart-2015.md

 * Execution is king.
 You're constantly reminded of that fact during the event.
 The organisators and mentors help you gain hands-on experience in idea and market validation.
 In alignment with the [Lean Startup methodology](http://theleanstartup.com/) the overall target of the weekend is to build your "Minimal Viable Product".
 * Our team with four members was small compared to other ones with nearly ten members.
 As you need to build a functioning team within a short period of time, a small team size is vital.
 This is certainly different if parts or all of your team have already worked together before.
 * We were able to build our private workspace by using some movable walls.
 In my experience it is essential to have a private area to work efficiently and not constantly be distracted by shenanigans of other participants.
-* Our team "Web2Apps" won the "special law price" :-)
+* Our team "AppCreator" won the "special law price" :-)

 ## The bad stuff
 Unfortunately some of the unpleasent experience from last year has been reconfirmed.
 This could be in part explained due to my wrong expectations, but nonetheless some of the experience still leaves me unsatisfied.
 Here are the things that I disliked: